gavoja/aemsync/README.md

 ### Known issues

 The package is installed using package manager service (`/crx/packmgr/service.jsp`), which takes time some time to initialize after the AEM startup.
 If the push happens before that, a Sling Post Servlet will be used causing `/crx/packmgr/service.jsp/file` node to be added to the repository.

-If the synchronization occurs right after the AEM startup and before the package manager is initialized

-installation servlet not there